Consensys/atomic-loans-audit-report-2019-07/README.md

 This happens every time a sale is started (each call to `Loans.sell`), so it happens up to three times.
 This means that even though 1x the amount is in the contract, 3x is transferred.
 This results in either failure or transferring tokens that rightfully belong to another loan.

-This code from `Sales.unpush` transfers the amount back to the `Loans` contract, but it does it only once (after the third sale):
+This code from `Sales.unpush` transfers the amount to the borrower, but it does it only once (after the third sale):

 **code/ethereum/contracts/Sales.sol:L286-L288**